 For every merchant offered the instant payments system, the payment processor locks up a security deposit in a merchant-specific on-chain smart contract.
 As mentioned above, the deposit is roughly equal to the volume of payments to the merchant during a proof cycle.

 Example Interaction – a customer walks into a jewelry store wishing to buy an expensive item:

 - The customer provides a merchant with a signed payment.

 - Merchant verifies there are sufficient funds in the security deposit contract.

 - Merchant forwards payment to the payment processor.

-- Payment processor checks customer has sufficient funds.
+- The payment processor checks customer has sufficient funds.

-- Payment processor counter-signs payment and returns it to merchant.
+- Payment processor counter-signs payment and returns it to the merchant.